marcbal77/effective-collective/README.md

 **Effective Collective** is a user-friendly, Web3 solution, for _voicing and voting_ within organizations and governments.
 Our project is paving a secure path for decentralized democracy by removing the need for antiquated voting systems and representatives whose interests are aligned with deep pockets, instead of the real-time desires of their constituents.
 Put the power of the voice and the vote in YOUR pocket.

-The MVP is deployed on the **Oasis Sapphire** blockchain and facilitates voting for small organizations, with first adopters being decentralized autonomous organizations (DAOs).
+The MVP will be deployed on the **Oasis Sapphire** blockchain and facilitate voting for small organizations, with first adopters being decentralized autonomous organizations (DAOs).
 Future iterations of Effective Collective will facilitate _community discourse_, as well as scaling to _local, state, provincial, and federal governments_.

 **BOUNTIES**

 - [**Oasis Protocol**](https://ethdenver2024.devfolio.co/prizes?partner=Oasis+Protocol)
   - Launch MVP on Testnet or Mainet.
 Deploy smart-contracts on Oasis Sapphire that use Sapphire specific features as the basis for the project's unique value proposition.
-  - Feature Integration.
-Use the Oasis Privacy Layer to add privacy to a new or existing dApp, to enhance data security and protect users.

 **TECH STACK & FEATURES**